-KNOWITALL is an autonomous, domain-independent system that extracts facts, concepts, and relationships from the Web [20, 21].
-The only domain-specific input to KNOWITALL is a set of predicates that specify KNOWITALL's focus (e.g., Figure 5).
-While we have focused on unary predicates encoding class membership in our experiments to date, KNOWITALL can also handle n-ary relations as explained below.
-KNOWITALL's Bootstrapping step uses a set of domain-independent extraction patterns (e.g., Figure 1) to create its set of extraction rules and "discriminator" phrases (described below) for each predicate in its information focus.
+The only domain-specific input to KNOWITALL is a set of predicates that specify KNOWITALL's focus (e.g., Figure 6).
+While our experiments to date have focused on unary predicates, which encode class membership, KNOWITALL can also handle n-ary relations as explained below.
+KNOWITALL's Bootstrapping step uses a set of domain-independent extraction patterns (e.g., Figure 1) to create its set of extraction rules and "discriminator" phrases (described below) for each predicate in its focus.
 The Bootstrapping is fully automatic, in contrast to other bootstrapping methods that require a set of manually created training seeds.
+A system flowchart is shown in Figure 2 and pseudocode in Figure 3 for the baseline KNOWITALL system.

 The two main KNOWITALL modules are the Extractor and the Assessor.
 The Extractor creates a query from keywords in each rule, sends the query to a Web search engine, and applies the rule to extract information from the resulting Web pages.
 The Assessor computes a probability that each extraction is correct before adding the extraction to KNOWITALL's knowledge base.
-The Assessor bases its probability computation on search engine hit counts used to compute the mutual information between the extracted instance of a class and a set of automatically generated discriminator phrases associated with that class.2 This assessment process is an extension of Turney's PMI-IR algorithm [48].
+The Assessor bases its probability computation on search engine hit counts used to compute the mutual information between the extracted instance of a class and a set of automatically generated discriminator phrases associated with that class.3 This assessment process is an extension of Turney's PMI-IR algorithm [42].